 Welcome to Moraga

-The Town of Moraga, a community of approximately 16,000, is situated in a small valley bordered by the Oakland-Berkeley hills.
-Encompassing an area of nine and one-half miles, the town is 11 miles southeast of Oakland and 18 miles southeast of San Francisco.
-A semi-rural community, with only four two lane roads leading into town, Moraga is relatively isolated.
-In 1988, the California Department of Justice rated it the safest city in the Bay Area.
-The town is also noted for its quiet, family oriented lifestyle and excellent schools.
+The Town of Moraga, with a population of around 16,000, is nestled in a small valley, surrounded by the scenic Oakland-Berkeley hills.
+Covering an area of approximately nine and a half square miles, Moraga is conveniently located 11 miles southeast of Oakland and 18 miles southeast of San Francisco.
+Despite its proximity to urban centers, Moraga maintains a semi-rural character, with only four two-lane roads providing access to the town.
+In 1988, it was recognized as the safest city in the Bay Area by the California Department of Justice, and it's renowned for its peaceful, family-oriented lifestyle and top-notch schools.